HypeCheck

 Allergy Research Group Zinc Picolinate Review 2026: Review

-Barrie et al. 1987 crossover trial confirmed zinc picolinate raised tissue zinc levels more than citrate or gluconate at 50mg.
+Barrie et al. 1987 crossover trial confirmed picolinate raised tissue zinc levels more than citrate or gluconate at the same dose.

 PubMed: Barrie et al., Agents Actions 1987